ntoghrama/ntoghrama.github.io/index.md

 ## Research Interests

- My current research focus lies in using ambient noise seismology to better understand and quantify ground motion amplification in sedimentary basins.
+ My current research focuses on using ambient noise seismology to better understand and quantify ground motion amplification in sedimentary basins.
 I am particularly interested in how the seismic wavefield behaves at the basin edge, which I am now investigating in Seattle, especially the Seattle thrust fault, the Seattle basin's southern boundary.

 <img src="seattleBB_2.png">